warlock39/webserverlog/README.md

 Idea & Algorithm
 =======
 Main idea is to separate logic into the two parts and make it asynchronous:

-1. REST API that just reads logs from MySQL db.
+1. REST API that just reads logs from MySQL database.
 Db acts as cache layer
 2. Console script that reads actual logs and stores them in DB